Red Sox 3B Devers practices with teammates on, off field - WHIZ News

 “I just don’t feel really comfortable doing the interviews in English.
 I feel comfortable sometimes, but I know I need to learn even more,” he said through team publicist Carlos Villoria Benítez.
 “I don’t like to make mistakes doing interviews or saying something I shouldn’t.
 I’m going to keep working at that.”

-Devers made his debut with the Red Sox at age 20 after spending just three seasons in the minors, starting in the Gulf Coast League in Fort Myers, Fla.
-There he realized the challenge of a new place, a different language.
+Devers made his debut with the Red Sox at age 20 after spending just three seasons in the minors, starting in the Gulf Coast League in Fort Myers, Florida.
+There, he realized the challenge of a new place, a different language.

 “It’s not easy,” said Devers, who added he hasn’t taken any English classes.
 “It’s not something you do overnight, but I try my best to learn the language.
 It’s really hard for everybody that comes here, not only a baseball player, but everybody.”